 Ok…maybe not your biggest environmental win but Viva Carnaval!

 This year’s Carnaval is UPON US!
-March 2 to 6th, Saturday to the final night of Fat Tuesday, 5th.
+This coming weekend, Saturday/Sunday to the final night of Fat Tuesday, 5th.
 And then the 6th, Don Juan Carnval – who very specifically slept with women from EIGHT countries, is burned.

 They are so cute.

 Monday and Tuesday turn a bit more crazy.
 Monday is for teens…late afternoon.
 Band of kids with paint roaming the Front Street and the beach…

 If you don’t want accidental painting, it’s a good few hours to stay off the Front Street.
 And to park your golf cart elsewhere!
 If you are up for the fun, put on some old clothes and head to the park…